fossasia/eventyay-tickets/doc/user/payments/fees.rst

     ===================================================== =============
     Ticket price                                               100.00 €
-    pretix calculates the fee as 100/(100 - 5) % of 100 €       +5.26 €
+    eventyay calculates the fee as 100/(100 - 5) % of 100 €       +5.26 €
     Subtotal that will be paid by the customer                 105.26 € PayPal calculates its fee as 5 % of 105 €                   -5.26 €
     End total that is on your bank account                 **100.00 €**
     ===================================================== =============

-    Due to the various rounding steps performed by pretix and by the payment provider, the end total on your bank account might still vary by one cent.
+    Due to the various rounding steps performed by eventyay and by the payment provider, the end total on your bank account might still vary by one cent.